Jenny Powers: Early life

-She grew up in Andover, MA, and attended Northwestern University in Evanston, IL, where she earned a bachelor's degree.
+Powers was raised in Andover, Massachusetts, and attended Northwestern University in Evanston, Illinois, where she earned a bachelor's degree.
 She was a member of the Upsilon chapter of Delta Delta Delta.

-Powers is the granddaughter of David Powers (1912–1998) who served as Special Assistant to President John F. Kennedy and later served as Curator of the John F. Kennedy Library and Museum from 1964 until his retirement in May 1994.
+Powers is the granddaughter of David Powers (1912–1998), who served as Special Assistant to President John F. Kennedy and later served as Curator of the John F. Kennedy Library and Museum from 1964 until his retirement in May 1994.
 David Powers, a close personal friend of Kennedy, rode in the Dallas motorcade when he was assassinated.

-She has a sister, Jacqueline Powers, and a brother, David Powers III.
+Power has a sister, Jacqueline, and a brother, David III.
 Her father, David Powers, Jr, is an attorney.
 Her mother, Mary Ellen (Dee) Powers is a Professor of Nursing.

 Beauty pageant

 In 2000, Jenny Powers was crowned Miss Illinois.
 She went on to win the talent competition during the Miss America competition.
-An ardent Democrat, she was asked by Massachusetts Senator John Kerry to sing the National Anthem during the 2000 Democratic National Convention.
+An ardent Democrat, she was asked by Massachusetts Senator John Kerry to sing the national anthem during the 2000 Democratic National Convention.